SuiteCommerce Advanced Feature Compatibility Matrix

 Down the left side of the matrix are a number of features and sub-features broken down by the areas they inhabit.
 Across the top are a list of SuiteCommerce Advanced versions.
 Find your desired feature and cross-reference it with the version your web store is running to see its 'compatibility status'.

 The most simple status comes in the form of a 'yes' and a 'no'.
 These are used to indicate whether a feature is available 'out of the box', in the sense that there should be no code changes required.
-There may still be additional requirements, such as configuration changes, enabling account features, bundle/app/extension installation, migrating your CMS content to a newer version of the site management tools, paying for additional services and licenses, etc. However, to summarize, a 'yes' in a particular cell indicates that you should not need to migrate to a newer version of SuiteCommerce Advanced, whereas a 'no' does.
+A cell with 'extension' in it means that it is available as a free commerce extension.
+Keep in mind that there may still be additional requirements features, such as configuration changes, enabling account features, bundle/app/extension installation, migrating your CMS content to a newer version of the site management tools, paying for additional services and licenses, etc. However, in short, an affirmative word in a particular cell indicates that you should not need to migrate to a newer version of SuiteCommerce Advanced to use it, whereas a negative does.

 Secondly, some cells are marked with 'beta', 'experimental', 'patch', 'deprecated', and 'partial'.
 The specific term used should indicate the particular status of this feature, but you should refer to the documentation for exactly what this means.
 To summarize, however: